Sixth National Government of New Zealand: 2024

 On 3 April, Associate Education Minister David Seymour announced the creation of an establishment board to introduce a new charter school model, that would be expected to launch by the start of the 2025 school year.
 On 4 April, Local Government Minister Simeon Brown announced that local and regional councils that introduced Māori wards and constituencies without polling residents would have to hold referendums or dissolve the wards they had established.
 On 7 April, Immigration Minister Erica Stanford announced that the Government would be revising the Accredited Employer Worker Visa program to address migrant exploitation and "unsustainable" net migration.
 A new immigration rule requiring low-skilled immigrants to leave the country and apply for a new visa was criticised by Jagjeet Singh Sidhu, who said it would impact not only businesses but workers and their families.
 He organised a petition opposing the change.

-On 12 April, the Government passed the Misuse of Drugs (Pseudoephedrine) Amendment Act 2024 which allows 11 pseudoephedrine cold and flu medicines to be sold without prescriptions from June 2024; reversing a 2011 law change meant to combat their use in the production of methamphetamine.
+On 9 April, the Government passed a new law allowing 11 pseudoephedrine cold and flu medicines to be sold without prescriptions from June 2024; reversing a 2011 law change meant to combat their use in the production of methamphetamine.

 On 14 April, a plethora of "sensible, pro-tenant" changes were announced to help increase the supply of rental properties.
 The changes include re-introducing 90-day "no-cause" terminations for periodic tenancies, meaning landlords can end a periodic tenancy without giving any reason.
 For fixed-term tenancies, the ability for landlords to end a tenancy, without giving a specific reason will also be re-introduced.
 For periodic tenancies, landlords will now only need to give 42 days' notice for ending a tenancy.
 Back in May 2023, Chris Bishop said a charity group working with homeless people told him to bring back "no-cause" evictions.
 Bishop didn't respond to a request for a hint as to the identity of the charities he talked to.

 On 15 April, the Government released its pet bond policy for tenants.
 The pet bond would be worth two weeks' rent and could be added to existing bonds.
 Tenants would be responsible for any damage caused by their pets and would have to seek their landlords' consent.
 That same day, Luxon and Peters condemned Iranian airstrikes against Israel.

 Between 14 and 21 April, Luxon undertook a tour of Singapore, Thailand and the Philippines as part of a "very deliberate" foreign policy reset meant to shore up Southeast Asia's strategic and commercial importance to New Zealand.
 He met with foreign leaders including Singaporean Prime Minister Lee Hsien Loong, Thai Prime Minister Srettha Thavisin and Philippines President Bongbong Marcos to strengthen bilateral relations in the areas of trade, tourism, defence and climate change.